rcc-uchicago/env_bootcamp/Day1/_episodes/05-loop.md

 > the shell to redirect output or get the value of a variable.
 {: .callout}

-We have called the variable in this loop `filename` in order to make its purpose clearer to human readers.
+Returning to our example in the `data-shell/creatures` directory, we have called the variable in this loop `filename` in order to make its purpose clearer to human readers.
 The shell itself doesn't care what the variable is called;
 if we wrote this loop as:

 ~~~
-for x in basilisk.dat unicorn.dat
+$ for x in basilisk.dat unicorn.dat
-do
+> do
-    head -n 3 $x
+>    head -n 3 $x
-done
+> done
 ~~~
-{: .bash}
+{: .language-bash}

 or:

 ~~~
-for temperature in basilisk.dat unicorn.dat
+$ for temperature in basilisk.dat unicorn.dat
-do
+> do
-    head -n 3 $temperature
+>    head -n 3 $temperature
-done
+> done
 ~~~
-{: .bash}
+{: .language-bash}

 it would work exactly the same way.
 *Don't do this.*